KDScheuer/Tally/ReadMe.md

     metrics_path: '/metrics'
 ```

 Prometheus will scrape `/metrics` on its normal interval.
-The `tally_up` metric is always present — it equals `1` whenever Tally is running and serving.
+The `tally_up` metric is always present and equals `1` whenever Tally is running.
 Use it as a health signal in dashboards:

 ```promql
 tally_up{job="tally"}